Skip to main content

 That is structurally different from internal BI.
 Internal BI serves your organisation's analysts and managers.
 Customer-facing analytics serves the people paying to use your product.
 The audience, the data scope and the infrastructure requirements behind the experience all change.

-Customer-facing analytics vs traditional data analytics
+Customer-facing analytics vs traditional BI

 Dimension Customer-facing analytics Traditional / internal BI